 News & Events

-Find out what we've been up to and where we've been here.
+Find out what we've been up to and what exciting things we have coming up!

 It's 'Good to be Green'

 The ‘Good to be Green scheme is an effective way of promoting positive behaviour, rewarding those pupils who consistently behave appropriately, and is a means of being able to track those pupils who find it harder to meet the school’s expected behaviour.

 The scheme is very visual, with child friendly resources which allow our pupils to easily see how they are doing in class.
 We believe that it is important to promote a positive message regarding behaviour management at all times- ‘Good to be Green’ is a means of promoting our high expectations of positive behaviour.
 If a child has not had a good day, they can start afresh the following day.